chingu-voyages/v8-geckos-team-10/README.md

 # Project Chingu: Voyage 8 - Team Geckos 10
 Project Chingu is a free collaboration community for developers, designers, and data scientists.
-Their objective is to bring developers all over the world to work together in proffesional-like scenarios by choosing and completing a tangible product that can be shared with the community.
+Their objective is to bring developers all over the world to work together in professional-like scenarios by choosing and completing a tangible product that can be shared with the community.
 To learn more about Chingu, click [here](https://chingu.io/).

 ## Meet the Team
 <img src="https://avatars2.githubusercontent.com/u/28880016?s=460&v=4" width="100">    Sonia Gorla (Italy) - Based in TX || [Github](https://github.com/Sonjya00) || [Linkedin](https://www.linkedin.com/in/soniagorla)